kirillzabrodin/tweet_mood/README.md

 To see a test coverage table run ```open htmlcov/index.html```

-The app uses third-party APIs.
+The app uses two third-party APIs.
 Where required the tests mock calls to these APIs.

 ## Deployment